boyter/hashit/README.md

 If you supply a single argument to `hashit` and its a file it will process it.
 If you supply a single argument and it is a directory it will recurse that directory.

 If you supply multiple arguments which consist of files and directories then directories will be skipped.
-This allows wild card to be used and just process the files in a directory easily.
+This allows wild card's to be used and just process the files in a directory.

 ```
 $ hashit *